Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/top-level-infrastructure.md

 }
 ```

-## Time
+## Keeping Track of Time

 An important responsibility for a motion controller is being able to change
 the value of something over time (hence the *motion* in *motion controller*).
 Timing is used all over the place and each motion controller will have its
 own way of tracking the time (remember that there may not necessarily be an
-OS), so lets pull this out into its own trait.
+OS meaning we can't depend on `std::time::SystemTime`), so lets pull this
+out into its own trait.

 ```rust
 use core::time::Duration;